-With this section we conclude the portion of the book which has led to the misleading title in Greek and En English.
-Only in these four chapters and in chapter 26 do we find long lists of numbers.
+With this section we conclude the portion of the book which has led to the misleading title in Greek and in English.
+Only in these four chapters and in chapter xxvi do we find long lists of numbers.
 These numbers have sometimes been a cause of difficulty in accepting the narrative as true.
 It is asked how so many Levites could be occupied with the care of the tabernacle.
-While 8, 580 men may seem a large number to be set aside for this task, we must remember that it was not only a matter of caring for the tabernacle, but also of setting apart a group to represent God in all the varieds sections of Palestine after the conquest.
-Moreover, although this section deals principally with the work of moving the tabernacle, there were doubtless many other duties to be performed hile staying in one place and directing the religious life of a nation so large as to include 603, 550 fighting men (1:46).
-See also the remarks about the numbers under 1:17-46 above.
+While 8,580 men may seem a large number to be set aside for this task, we must remember that it was not only a matter of caring for the tabernacle, but also of setting apart a group to represent God in all the various sections of Palestine after the conquest.
+Moreover, although this section deals principally with the work of moving the tabernacle, there were doubtless many other duties to be performed while staying in one place and directing the religious life of a nation so large as to include 603.550 fighting men (1.46).
+See also the remarks about the numbers under 1.17-46 above.

 III.
-Removal of Uncleanness and Defilement from the Camp.
-5:1-31 a.
-Removal of defiled persons (5:1-4)
+REMOVAL OF UNCLEANNESS AND DEFILEMENT FROM THE CAMP. v.
+1-31 a.
+Remmoval of defiled persons (v.1-4)

 This section has three parts, each of which is concerned with a specific type of evil which must be eradicated from the camp, if God's blessing is to remain upon it.
 The first of these involves people who are hygienically or ceremonially defiled.
-The second deals with defilement which results from theft or injury to others.
+The second deals with defilement which results from theft or injury to tothers.
 The third relates to matrimonial jealousy whether justified or not.

-Commands are given for removal outside the camp of three classes of people; lepers, persons with certain other diseases, and persons who are temporarily unclean as a result of touching a dead body.
-This
+Commands are given for removal outside the camp of three classes of people: lepers, persons with certain other diseases, and persons who are temporarily unclean as a result of touching a dead body.
+This removal was vital to the Israelites in the wilderness both from a hygienic and from a ceremonial viewpoint.